Which Is Better, LifeLock or IdentityForce?

 For budget-conscious customers, LifeLock offers a wide range of plans that include fewer protection features.
 But it’s hard to justify these plans — even the more affordable ones — when you can get a fully-featured plan from Aura for just $9.99/month.

-Extensive threat scanning scans “hundreds of millions of data points per second” for leaks, including forums and marketplaces on the Dark Web [
+Extensive threat scanning claims to scan “hundreds of millions of data points per second” for leaks, including forums and marketplaces on the Dark Web.

 High prices and even higher renewal fees increase by up to 70% after the first year.